 Some of the best J. Lo movies also happen be romantic movies about weddings, like the recent movie "Marry Me" and the classic "The Wedding Planner."
-Lopez, 52, is also set to star in the upcoming movie "Shotgun Wedding."
+Lopez, 53, also stars in the 2023 movie "Shotgun Wedding."

 So, yes: Her filmography has an undeniable nuptial theme.
 Fittingly, she also starred in a movie alongside her now-husband, Affleck — though "Gigli" doesn't have a wedding scene.
 The stars announced their second engagement in April 2022 nearly 20 years after their first engagement in 2002.